awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-shared.md

    The **Status** column indicates your current participation status for the resource share\.
 The `Pending` status indicates that you have been added to a resource share, but you have not yet accepted or rejected the invitation\.

 1. To respond to the resource share invitation, select the resource share ID and choose **Accept resource share** to accept the invitation, or **Reject resource share** to decline the invitation\.
-If you reject the invitation, you do not get access to the resources\.
+If you reject the invitation, you don't get access to the resources\.
 If you accept the invitation, you gain access to the resources\.

 ------
 #### [ AWS CLI ]